truenas/documentation/content/SCALE/SCALEUIReference/Datasets/_index.md

 Begin typing the name of a dataset in the **Search** field to filter datasets to a short list of those matching what is typed.

 ### Dataset Tree Table
-The datasets tree table lists datasets in an expandable hierarchical structure with the root dataset first, then each child or non-root parent dataset and the child datasets of each nested under them.
+The datasets tree table lists datasets in an expandable hierarchical structure with the root dataset first, then each child or non-root parent dataset, and the child datasets of each nested under them.

 Click on any parent dataset to expand the tree table and show nested child datasets.
 Select a dataset to display the dataset widgets for that dataset.